 I made some adjustments that essentially resulted in a franken-child between a service blueprint and a customer journey map:

-- I wanted to focus on the service consumer and client relationship, essentially bucketing their experiences at the top and “UI/system” (client portal/Jobber) at the bottom.
+- I wanted to focus on the service consumer and client relationship, essentially bucketing their experiences at the top and system below.

-- I identified pain points and opportunities at the bottom as a summary, but left out the emotional flow typical of a journey map, as well as the support processes that you find in a standard service blueprint.
+- I identified pain points and opportunities as a summary at the bottom, but left out the emotional flow typical of a journey map, as well as the support processes that you find in a standard service blueprint.

 - I added notifications and methods that happened at different stages to more easily identify lack of communication flexibility across the experience.